Strong leaders craft a winning strategy in challenging conditions

 It takes twenty hours of practice on-camera to get proficient

 According to Josh Kaufman’s TED talk (viewed over 20 million times) – it takes roughly twenty hours to learn anything new.
 Communicating live, on-camera is a brand new skill for many leaders.
 Before COVID – participating in teleconference calls was more the norm, than video teleconference calls.
 The new normal is here.
 I am convinced that from now on, leaders will be expected to communicate live, on-camera a lot more than in the past.
 It is a reality that we leaders all face.
-Take it head-on by turning on your camera as much as possible so that you can become comfortable communicating on-camera.
+Take it head-on by turning on your camera as much as possible so that you can become comfortable communicating during video calls.
 Start practicing – it will take twenty hours.

 People want to see their leaders